nwtime/ntpwww/content/en/archives/3-5.93e/driver19.md

 The internal DIPswitches should be set to operate at 1200 baud in MANUAL mode and the current year.
 The external DIPswitches should be set to GMT and 24-hour format.
 It is very important that the year be set correctly in the DIPswitches; otherwise, the day of year will be incorrect after 28 April of a normal or leap year.

 In MANUAL mode the clock responds to a rising edge of the request to send (RTS) modem control line by sending the timecode.
-Therefore, it is necessary that the operating system implement the <tt>TIOCMBIC</tt> and <tt>TIOCMBIS</tt> ioctl system calls and <tt>TIOCM_RTS</tt> control bit.
+Therefore, it is necessary that the operating system implement the <code>TIOCMBIC</code> and <code>TIOCMBIS</code> ioctl system calls and <code>TIOCM_RTS</code> control bit.
 Present restrictions require the use of a POSIX-compatible programming interface, although other interfaces may work as well.

 The clock message consists of 23 ASCII printing characters in the following format:

-<pre>hh:mm:ss.f     dd/mm/yr&lsaquo;cr&rsaquo;</pre>
+<code>hh:mm:ss.f     dd/mm/yr\<cr></code>

+where:

 `hh:mm:ss.f` = hours, minutes, seconds